Spinal Decompression Therapy in Toronto

 The number of sessions needed and your specific treatment plan will be determined by Dr. Kris after your initial examination.

-What Type of Decompression System is Used and is the Doctor Certified?
+What Type of Decompression System is Used?

 After a significant amount of research, our office chose the DOC Cervical/Lumbar Spinal Decompression Table.
 More importantly, we have the brand new computerized system which is arguably the most sophisticated and advanced decompression technology in the industry.